threefoldfoundation/www_tf_cloud/content/home/index.md

 ### An affordable way to operate your business, for anyone, from anywhere

-For the entrepreneur, the digital nomad, or any company, we provide a revolutionary platform where you can obtain a digital trade license, a bank account supporting both fiat and cryptocurrencies, and handle your legal requirements and taxes, all within a single, streamlined platform. <br>
+For the entrepreneur, the digital nomad, or any company, we provide a revolutionary platform where you can obtain a digital company license, a bank account supporting both fiat and cryptocurrencies, and handle your legal requirements and taxes, all within a single, streamlined platform. <br>
  <br>Say goodbye to complexities and hello to a new era of simplicity and efficiency, empowering your business to thrive like never before.<br><br>

 <button onclick="ml_account('webforms', '5959683', 'u7m4u4', 'show')">